claytonmiranda2001/Gender-MLP-Pytorch-Classification/README.md

 A Multi-Layer Perceptron (MLP) was used for classification:

 * Feedforward neural network
 * Hidden layers with nonlinear activation functions
+* Activation function: ReLU
 * Optimized using backpropagation

 ## Training Process

-* Data split into training and testing sets
+* Data split into training, validation, and testing sets
 * Model trained on labeled data
 * Hyperparameters adjusted to improve performance

-* Loss Function
+### Loss Function

-The model uses BCEWithLogitsLoss as the loss function, which is suitable for binary classification tasks.
+The model uses `BCEWithLogitsLoss` as the loss function, which is suitable for binary classification tasks.
 It combines a sigmoid activation with binary cross-entropy in a numerically stable way.

+### Optimizer

+The model uses the `Adam` optimizer with learning rate of 0.001, providing efficient and adaptive convergence during training.

 ## Model Evaluation